OP_RETURN

 Where can you find OP_RETURN scripts?

-Anyone can use an OP_RETURN script store some data in a transaction, and you can find them scattered around the blockchain:
+Anyone can use an OP_RETURN script to store some data in a transaction, and you can find them scattered around the blockchain:

 If you want to find OP_RETURN scripts in the blockchain, look for outputs with zero amount values.
 This is because OP_RETURN scripts are unspendable, so they're almost always placed on "empty" outputs.